cout05/cout05/README.md

 I'm a passionate web developer with a focus on front-end technologies and user experience design.

-🌱 I'm currently learning Mern Stack.<br/>
+🌱 I'm currently learning how to make Full Stack Websites.<br/>
 💼 I'm open to job opportunities and collaborations.

 ## Skills